paul-thebaud/phpunit-generator/DOCUMENTATION.md

 ### Arguments for annotations

-Each annotation that needs the method parameters, or the expected value, needs a string that represents the PHP code to use.
+Each annotation that needs method parameters, or an assertion second parameter, needs a string that represents the PHP code to use.

 Example: You want to use the addition of variables `a` and `b`,